 Prior to publication, A Stone for Bread was a top-ten finalist in the 2014 Faulkner-Wisdom Novel Competition

-From the Salisbury Post article “Intense journeys make powerful read.”
-Reviewer Deirdre Smith calls A Stone for Bread “a strong novel….a vivid picture of a man struggling with his past, trying to understand how that past and his desire to do the right thing ruined him.”
-For the complete review go to Salisbury Post.
+–“…a vivid picture of a man struggling with his past, trying to understand how that past and his desire to do the right thing ruined him.”
+Deidre Smith.
+See full review at the Salisbury Post.

 “…a narrative as real, as harrowing, as documentary footage… a supremely ambitious book from a thoroughly gifted writer.” –Joseph Bathanti, author of The Life of the World to Come

-“…piercing and evocative, imaginative and unsettling, psychologically thrilling… A Stone For Bread is an irresistible page-turner.” —Judy Goldman, author of Losing My Sister
+“…piercing and evocative, imaginative and unsettling, psychologically thrilling…” —Judy Goldman, author of Losing My Sister